Castlemaine

 Health outcomes in Castlemaine are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Castlemaine's health indicators show below-average outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are higher than average for both younger and older age groups.
+Castlemaine's health indicators show below-average results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are slightly more prevalent than average across both younger and older age groups.

-Private health cover is relatively low at approximately 50% of the total population (~4,125 people), compared to the national average of 55.7%.
-The most common medical conditions are arthritis (12.1%) and mental health issues (10.8%).
-58.9% of residents report no medical ailments, compared to 63.4% in Rest of Vic.
-Working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over at 31.2%, with 2,596 people, compared to 23.9% in Rest of Vic.
-Health outcomes among seniors are above average, ranking even higher than the general population nationally.
+Private health cover is relatively low at approximately 50% of the total population, around 4,125 people, compared to the national average of 55.7%.
+The most common medical conditions in the area are arthritis (12.1%) and mental health issues (10.8%), while 58.9% of residents claim to be completely clear of medical ailments, compared to 63.4% across Regional Vic.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Castlemaine has 31.4% of residents aged 65 and over (2,612 people), higher than the 23.9% in Regional Vic.
+Health outcomes among seniors are above average, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health